 As general counsellors we are used to dealing with a wide range of topics, and all sorts of issues are welcome.
 Our specialty is relationships.
-We have extensive experience in couples counselling, family counselling, pre-marriage counselling, dating coaching, and helping individuals who are contemplating separation or divorce, or those who are further along the process and are struggling with how they feel.
+We have extensive experience in couples counselling, pre-marriage counselling, dating coaching, and helping individuals who are contemplating separation or divorce, or those who are further along the process and are struggling with how they feel.

 Our role is to provide a safe, confidential, non-judgmental environment for you to be heard and understood.
 Whether you just want to talk, feel better, reflect on what’s going on for you, or work towards practical strategies, sessions are tailored to your needs to help you get the most out of your time with us.

 Please call Clare on 0424 069 889 or the office on (03) 8060 8808 to make an appointment, or to have a quick chat about how we may be able to help.
 If we do not pick up immediately please give it a few rings until it goes to voicemail, and we will come back to you usually within a couple of hours.

 Alternatively, for our availability for the next month and to book online, please use our 24/7 BOOK NOW facility on the top right hand side of this page.